Specialist Convalescent, Respite or Palliative Care in our Bristol Nursing Homes

 The person being cared for will have a Needs Assessment.
 This also identifies the care and support they need whilst in respite care.

-Bristol Care Homes offers live-in respite care for days or weeks, whichever you need.
+Bristol Care Homes offers respite care for days or weeks, whichever you need.
 It is best that respite care is planned and this ensures we have the carers and support available for the time your loved one is with us, as well as an understanding of their routine and care needs.
 It’s always a good idea for them to come in for a day or afternoon visit with us so they become familiar with our surroundings and rooms and this helps them to feel safe and secure when they come and stay with us for maybe a longer period of time.
+We have nurses on duty in all of our nursing homes 24 hours a day and they are always available for advice and support when needed.

 If you need emergency respite care please don’t hesitate to contact us as we will always try and accommodate you in one of our care homes.